|Application deadline:||You can apply throughout the year|

 During the course you acquire the key fundamental concepts of business management in the creative industries through lectures, seminars and workshops, as well as individual research, identification of an area of individual inquiry, project development and then realisation through a major project.

-* Research Methods- designed to support and advance the project work produced during the rest of your MA study through a developed investigation of research methods.
-You define, articulate and critically reflect upon the research concerns of your own practice during this unit, thereby underpinning and enhancing your knowledge and understanding of the chosen field of study, as well as developing your ability to communicate this in a variety of ways.
+2) Research - is designed to support and advance the project work produced during the rest of your MA study through a developed investigation of research methods.
+You will define, articulate and critically reflect upon the research concerns of your own practice during this unit, thereby underpinning and enhancing your knowledge and understanding of the chosen field of study, as well as developing your ability to communicate this in a variety of ways

-* Management Final Major Project - the culmination of your studies and will form a written critical exploration of the central theories and concepts taught and developed throughout your MA.
+* Final Project - is the culmination of your studies and will form an exposition of the central ideas and concepts developed throughout your MA.
+As such it should achieve a resolution to previous project units and demonstrate evidence of advanced conceptual, theoretical and technical capability over an extended period of self-directed study.

 * A good Honours degree (normally 2:1 or above) or equivalent qualification in your chosen subject or a related discipline, and/or;